New South Wales Rugby Union

-The New South Wales Rugby Union, or NSWRU, is the governing body for the sport of rugby union within most of the state of New South Wales in Australia.
-It is a member and founding union of Rugby Australia.
+The New South Wales Rugby Union (NSWRU), formerly known as the Southern Rugby Football Union (SRFU) between 1874 and 1892, is the governing body of rugby union within most of the state of New South Wales in Australia.
+It is a member and founding union of Rugby Australia, known as the Australian Rugby Football Union (ARFU) at the time of its founding.
 Within Australia it is considered the strongest Union.
 It has the largest player base, biggest population, most suburban clubs, and the oldest running club rugby competition in the country.
+The New South Wales Rugby Union is the third oldest continuous rugby union ever, behind only the Rugby Football Union (RFU) and the Scottish Rugby Union (SRU).